boseji/nuvoprog/README.md

-#nuvoprog - Nuvoton microcontroller programmer
+# `nuvoprog` - Nuvoton microcontroller programmer

-`nuvoprog` is an open source tool for programming Nuvoton microcontollers;
+`nuvoprog` is an open source tool for programming Nuvoton microcontrollers;
 previously, they could only be programmed under Windows using Nuvoton's proprietary tools.
 This tool assumes a Nuvoton NuLink family programmer or compatible; no support is provided (yet) for other programmers.